-- underperformance risk this is addressed through monitoring the performance of the Investment Manager for the residual assets and taking necessary action when this is not satisfactory; - sponsor risk the risk of failure of the Section's sponsoring employer.
-The Trustee monitors the strength of the sponsoring employer on an ongoing basis. - liquidity risk the Trustee may need to pay pension and lump sum benefits in the short-term and, therefore, address this risk by investing an appropriate amount in assets that are realisable at relatively short notice.
-In practice, all of the residual assets invested in by the Section provide at least daily liquidity. - environmental, social and governance (ESG) factors the Trustee acknowledges that ESG factors, including climate change, can have a financially material impact on the future returns on its investments and the Trustee's actions to mitigate these is detailed in the following section.

-• non-financial risks - the Trustee has not taken these into account when deciding the choice of the Section's investments.
+- market risk 'The risk that the fair value or future cashflows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises three types of risk: currency, interest rate, and other pricing risk.'
+As the majority of the Section's assets are invested in the buy-in policy with Standard Life, any market risk of meeting the obligations of any agreed members benefits is managed by Standard Life. - underperformance risk this is addressed through monitoring the performance of the Investment Manager for the residual assets and taking necessary action when this is not satisfactory. - sponsor risk the risk of failure of the Section's sponsoring employer.
+The Trustee monitors the strength of the sponsoring employer on an ongoing basis. - insurer risk the risk of failure of the Section's Insurance Provider.
+The Trustee monitors the strength of the Insurance Provider on an ongoing basis. - liquidity risk the Trustee may need to pay pension and lump sum benefits in the short-term and, therefore, address this risk by investing an appropriate amount in assets that are realisable at relatively short notice.
+In practice, all of the residual assets invested in by the Section provide daily liquidity. - environmental, social and governance (ESG) factors the Trustee acknowledges that ESG factors, including climate change, can have a financially material impact on the future returns on its investments and the Trustee's actions to mitigate these are detailed below in Point 10. - non-financial risks the Trustee has not taken these into account when deciding the choice of the Section's investments.

-The Trustee will monitor these risks from time to time, particularly those deemed to have high likelihood or significant adverse impact, and will look to introduce further control measures as appropriate to contain the overall level and distribution of risks to within acceptable limits.
+Statement of Investment Principles - BT (Lynx) Section of the Pensions Master Plan The Trustee will monitor these risks from time to time, particularly those deemed to have high likelihood or significant adverse impact, and will look to introduce further control measures as appropriate to contain the overall level and distribution of risks to within acceptable limits.

-11. Environmental, social and governance (ESG) policies and stewardship
+10. Environmental, social and governance ("ESG") policies and stewardship